jlevy/og-equity-compensation/README.md

 Next is taxes:

-- [**Tax Basics**](#how-equity-is-granted): Many of the headaches of equity compensation involve how it is taxed.
-We go back to basics again, this time around taxation, for anyone who needs a refresher on tax rates and types of taxes in the United States.
+- [**Tax Basics**](#how-equity-is-granted): Many of the headaches of equity compensation involve how it is taxed, including ordinary income tax, long-term capital gains tax, and the (to many unfamiliar but sometimes very important) alternative minimum tax.
-- [**Taxes on Equity Compensation**](#taxes-on-equity-compensation): How much tax you owe is affected by when you choose to pay it, the kind of equity you have, the state of your company, and when you exercise.
+- [**Taxes on Equity Compensation**](#taxes-on-equity-compensation): How much tax you owe is greatly affected by the kind of equity you have (such as restricted stock awards, stock options, or RSUs), when you choose to pay (including 83(b) elections), and when you choose to exercise options.
-  We get into these details here.

 After these technical concerns, we move on to some discussion on how to think about all this in practice.